Two overlapping reservation cards clashing on a short-term rental booking calendar, a cozy vacation home in the background

 What to Do If a Double Booking Occurs

-1. Act immediately -- contact both guests as soon as you discover the overlap; delays make the situation worse and reduce your relocation options
+1. Act immediately — contact both guests as soon as you discover the overlap; delays reduce your options and increase guest frustration

-2. Keep the harder-to-relocate guest -- if one booking is a 1-night stay and the other is a week-long reservation, it is usually easier to find alternative accommodation for the shorter stay
+2. Keep the harder-to-relocate guest — if one reservation is a 1-night stay and the other is a week-long trip, it is typically easier to find alternative accommodation for the shorter stay

-4. Cancel through the platform -- use the official cancellation process rather than asking the guest to cancel, as guest cancellations may not trigger proper refund protections
+4. Cancel through the official platform process — use Airbnb's formal cancellation flow rather than asking the guest to cancel themselves, as guest cancellations may not trigger proper refund protections and can unfairly affect the guest's account

 Frequently Asked Questions